Neha Shitole

-Neha Shitole is an Indian actress who works predominantly in Marathi and Hindi television and Films.
-She is known for her participation in Bigg Boss Marathi 2 as a contestant in which she became 1st runner up.
+Neha Shitole is an Indian actress who works predominantly in Marathi and Hindi television and films.
+She is known for her participation in Bigg Boss Marathi 2 as a contestant in which she was the first runner up.

 Career

 She made her acting debut with film Deool in 2011.
 Since then, she acted in various Marathi films such as Popat, Sur Sapata, Disha, Readymix, Poshter Girl.
 She has also acted in many television series such as Tu Tithe Me, Kunku, Fu Bai Fu, Ka Re Durava.
 She appeared in Sacred Games - Netflix as Shalini Katekar.
 In 2019, she participated in Bigg Boss Marathi 2 and become runner up.
 She also featured in Marathi play Bye Bye Bayko in 2018.